sql-formatter-org/sql-formatter/README.md

 format('SELECT * FROM tbl', {
   language: 'spark', // Defaults to "sql" (see the above list of supported dialects)
   indent: '    ', // Defaults to two spaces
-  uppercase: bool, // Defaults to false
+  uppercase: bool, // Defaults to false (not safe to use when SQL dialect has case-sensitive identifiers)
   linesBetweenQueries: 2, // Defaults to 1
 });
 ```